 Sarna ensures that everyone knows about Bernie’s Book Bank, the incredible children we serve and our generous supporters.
 She loves seeing the children we serve receive our books and notes that her co-workers are pretty fun, too.
 Sarna’s favorite children’s books is “Alexander and the Terrible, Horrible, No Good, Very Bad Day” by Judith Viorst.

-Sara works with publishers and other book vendors to make sure we have high quality books to distribute to the children we serve.
+Sara works with the volunteer services, distribution and back of house teams to ensure safe and efficient day-to-day operations.
 She loves being surrounded by books and working alongside so many people who believe that having access to books is crucial to a child’s development.
 Sara’s favorite “book memory” is reading Richard Scarry’s “Best Word Book Ever” with her father.